jozefg/drafts/dissecting-some-ltac.markdown

 For almost a year and half now I've been referencing one particular book on Coq,
 [Certified Programming with Dependent Types][cpdt-website].
-CPDT is a literate book on building practical things with Coq.
+CPDT is a literate program on building practical things with Coq.

 One of the main ideas of CPDT is that proofs ought to be fully automated.
-Meaning that a proof should be primarily a logic program (Ltac) which constructs some boring and large proof term.
+This means that a proof should be primarily a logic program (Ltac) which constructs some boring and large proof term.
 To this end, CPDT has a bunch of Ltac "tactics" for constructing such logic programs.

-Since CPDT is literate, there's actual working source for each of these tactics.
-It occurred to me today that in my 18 months of blinking uncomprehendingly at CPDT, I've never read its source.
+Since CPDT is a program, there's actual working source for each of these tactics.
+It occurred to me today that in my 18 months of blinking uncomprehendingly at CPDT, I've never read its source for these tactics.

 In this post, we'll dissect how CPDT's main tactic for automation, `crush`, actually works.
+In the process, we'll get the chance to explore some nice, compositional, ltac engineering as well as a whole host of useful tricks.

 ## The Code